rockettheme/docs/Docs/phpbb/styles/leviathan/INDEX.md

 Introduction
 -----

-Leviathan, the February 2013 phpBB3 Club release, is a visually enriched design with stunning graphics, contrasts, and tones.
+Leviathan, the February 2013 phpBB Club release, is a visually enriched design with stunning graphics, contrasts, and tones.
 Its sidebar adds focus and boldness that complements and contrasts with the mainbody area, to great effect.

 ![][style]